United States Representative Directory

 Current assignment referenced in the congressional directory.

-Representing constituents across the DK delegation.
+Representing constituents across the Dakota Territory delegation.

 District District -1